Swastika (film)

 Swastika is a 1973 British documentary film by Philippe Mora.
 Its screening at that year's Cannes Film Festival nearly caused a riot.

 Summary

 A study of Nazism and the private lives of Adolf Hitler and his wife Eva Braun through newsreel clips, pre-war propaganda, documentary material and even Braun's color home movies.

 Home media

 It was released by Kino Lorber on DVD on 16 June 2012.
 The cut most actively available runs 95 minutes, eighteen minutes shorter than its original version.

+It is also made available on the streaming platform Fawesome TV.